ABOUT THE MONTANA FARM BUREAU

-Montana Farm Bureau and the American Farm Bureau Federation were originally formed in 1919 for the purpose of making the business of farming and ranching more profitable, and the community a better place to live.
+The Montana Farm Bureau and the American Farm Bureau Federation were originally created in 1919 to making the business of farming and ranching more profitable—and to make Montana a better place to live.
 Since then we’ve worked hard to do exactly that.